The New Curate

-Craft exhibited several pictures in the Newlyn Gallery in 1904, and The Cornishman described each of them in their review of, 24 March entitled, 'At The Newlyn Gallery; From Mount’s Bay to London Town':
+Craft exhibited several pictures in the Newlyn Gallery in 1904, and The Cornishman described each of them in its review of 24 March entitled, 'At The Newlyn Gallery; From Mount’s Bay to London Town':

 'It was a real pleasure to see Percy R. Craft, R.B.A, at Newlyn again, after an absence of some years, for he brought to mind the Newlyn colony in its palmiest days.
 All of his works are most commendable